bitwarden/gh-actions/download-artifacts/README.md

+Thanks to dawidd6 and his [Download Artifact](https://github.com/dawidd6/action-download-artifact) action!
+Most of the functionality of this action comes from that.
+Unfortunately, we needed to handle downloads in a slightly different manner.

 # Download workflow artifact GitHub Action

 An action that downloads and extracts uploaded artifacts associated with a given workflow and commit or other criteria.